Superalgos/Superalgos/README.md

 The Designer features a visual interface in which all elements encompassing strategies and other concepts are represented by icons organized in a hierarchical structure, as defined by the protocol.

 The hierarchy starts with a *definition*, which contains—among other things—a *trading system*.
-The trading system contains *strategies* which are described in *stages*.
+The trading system contains *strategies* described in *stages*.

-Elements are bound to each other in a tree-like structure, and tend to self-organize across the workspace.
+Elements are bound to each other in a tree-like structure and tend to self-organize across the workspace.
 Dragging and dropping a sample workspace on the Designer is the fastest way to get started with the Superalgos Desktop App.

 ![Designer-Drag-Drop](https://user-images.githubusercontent.com/13994516/63524115-b724fa00-c4fb-11e9-9894-48f62be71c02.gif)